-In accordance with Ontario Council on Graduate Studies (OCGS) statutes, the proposed diploma would be a Type 2 graduate diploma.
+In accordance with Ontario Council on Graduate Studies (OCGS) statutes, the diploma is a Type 2 graduate diploma.
 Type 2 diplomas are “offered in conjunction with a Master’s (or Doctoral) degree, the admission to which requires that the candidate be already admitted to the Master’s (or Doctoral) program.
 This Diploma adds an additional, usually interdisciplinary, qualification to the higher degree.
-To be eligible for the Diploma in Theoretical Neuroscience, students would have to be enrolled in an M.A. or Ph.D. program in a department that already offers an OCGS-approved graduate degree.
-To receive the Diploma, students would have to fulfill all the requirements of the degree programs in which they are enrolled as well as the requirements for the Diploma.
+To be eligible for the Diploma in Theoretical Neuroscience, students will have to be enrolled in an M.A. or Ph.D. program in a department that already offers an OCGS-approved graduate degree.
+To receive the Diploma, students will have to fulfil all the requirements of the degree programs in which they are enrolled as well as the requirements for the Diploma.

-Unlike experimental neuroscience, the focus of a program in theoretical neuroscience is largely mathematical.
-This allows the program to take advantage of U of W’s reputation for excellence in technical areas.
-A Diploma in Theoretical Neuroscience will provide students with a well-regarded expertise in the burgeoning field of neuroscience.
+Unlike experimental neuroscience, the focus of a program in theoretical neuroscience is largely mathematical and computational.
+This allows the program to take advantage of the University of Waterloo's reputation for excellence in technical areas.
+A Diploma in Theoretical Neuroscience provides students with a well-regarded expertise in the burgeoning field of neuroscience.

 Students are required to complete 4 approved 1-term courses.
 The structure of the Diploma will be as follows:

 1. One mandatory course:

 Satisfaction of the requirements of this course consists of attendance at a prescribed number (10) of colloquia and seminars presented by the Centre.
 These will include presentations by students, faculty, and visiting researchers.
 Evidence of attendance will take the form of one page summaries of the attended seminars.

 2. One core course from the following list: